maxim2266/pump/README.md

     }
 }
 ```
+_Note_: the library provides its own `FromSlice` function implementation.
+Also, in practice
-In practice generators are more likely to source data from files, sockets, database queries, etc.
+generators are more likely to read data from more complex sources, such as files, sockets,
+database queries, etc.

 The second type, `Stage`, is a function that is expected to invoke the given generator,
 process each data item of type `T` and possibly forward each result (of type `U`) to the given